 ⚠️⚠️⚠️

-One of the main selling points of demografr is computational efficiency.
-Although R isn’t exactly known for computational speed, by utilizing msprime (and, optionally, SLiM) for simulation and the tskit tree-sequence module for population genetic computation without having to rely on saving files to disk, demografr is surprisingly fast and efficient for an R package.
+In addition to ease of programming, one of the main selling points of demografr is computational efficiency.
+Although R isn’t exactly known for computational speed, by utilizing msprime (and, optionally, SLiM) for simulation and the tskit tree-sequence module for population genetic computation without having to rely on saving files to disk, inference pipelines written with demografr are very fast and efficient.

 Still, optimized means of simulation and computation can only get us so far.
-Especially for computationally very heavy analyses such an ABC, parallelization is absolutely crucial.
-To this end, demografr provides two ways of parallelizing analyses.
+Especially for computationally very heavy workflows such an ABC, parallelization is absolutely crucial.
+To this end, demografr provides two ways of parallelization.
 One is more sophisticated and easier to do, but it does require a little bit of setup.
 Another is more straightforward but a little less convenient.

-In this vignette, we will briefly describe both methods, using the simulate_grid() function for simplicity and this trivial population genetic model:
+In this vignette, we will briefly describe both methods, using the simulate_grid() function for simplicity and this toy population genetic model:

 model <- function(Ne_p1, Ne_p2) {